 This brings us to the next question…

-💰 Why Is Write Your Way to Freedom so Expensive?
-What Changed With WYWTF in 2022?
+💰 Why Does Write Your Way to Freedom Cost So Much?

 You may be thinking, “WYWTF was only 2K when you joined?!?
 Why the heck is it 5.8K now?”